-Not for me at that price, so I thought of making my own…
+Not for me at that price, so I sought my own solution.

-Then I thought to look through my stock of small bicycle parts to see what was possible, & came across these chain-ring bolts…
+I looked through my stock of small bicycle parts to see what was possible/available, & came across these chain-ring bolts…

 If you have a Slant with the spool pin problems & don’t mind using non-original parts then this is an elegant solution.
 I’d be amazed if I’m the first to think of it, but you can buy these Chain-ring bolts cheaply & easily online.
 Look for ‘double’ chain-ring bolts.